 The following is a list of potential talking points, suggested by supervisors, for prospective graduate students to discuss with their supervisor prior to starting the graduate program.

 - Are opportunities available that are not obvious?
-For example, are there paid internships with the SFU Co-op Work Program or with the Mitacs Internship Program that I should consider?
+E.G., Are there paid internships with the SFU Co-op Work Program or with the Mitacs Internship Program that I should consider?
 Are there graduate courses or skills workshops outside the department that I should take?

 - If I wish to participate in the SFU Co-op Program or an off-campus internship, is my supervisor on board and aware of any restrictions?
 At what point in my program should I go on an internship/co-op?
 As an international student, what steps are required to comply with immigration law while working off campus?
-International students interested in internships and/or co-ops should consult the SFU Co-op Office soon after arrival about visas for off-campus work, as these visas can take at least 9 weeks to secure.
-International students are advised against a co-op work term in the last semester of their program to remain compliant with immigration law.
-Students should be aware that departmental teaching or research assistantships are typically unavailable during paid internships.
+(Notes: International students interested in internships and/or co-ops should consult the SFU Co-op Office soon after arrival, as visas for off-campus work can take at least 9 weeks to secure.
+Co-op work terms are normally not allowed in the last semester of a degree program.
+Students should be aware that teaching or research assistantships are typically unavailable during paid internships.)

 - What level of communication skills are required to be successful in the program?
 What courses or workshops are available to hone my writing and speaking skills?